Washiki/myElves/README.md

-# MyElves : A simple suit of QOL upgrades
+# MyElves : A simple suite of QOL upgrades
 A collection of scripts and config files I made that make life easier.
 Scripts are written for the `bash`  terminal.